|

 First of all, from an objective, that is an outward, concrete

 perspective, "what does it mean to believe?"
-I want you to look in your
+I want you to look in

 Bible, at the tenth chapter of Romans.
 And I would draw your attention